4 Traditional advertising benefits

 The numbers are clear: one of traditional media’s benefits is absolutely massive reach.
 When you consider that many forms of traditional advertising are not skippable in the way many digital ads are, that reach starts to look even more impressive.

-Traditional media has gravitas
+Traditional advertising benefit #2: it has gravitas

 The benefit of social media advertising is that you don’t need a lot of money or experience to get a campaign up and running.
 The downside of social media advertising is that…well, you don’t need a lot of money or experience to get a campaign up and running.
 Anyone with a Facebook account can fancy themself an expert and start pouring money into an ad campaign.
 Now, a successful digital campaign is another matter entirely…but the fact remains that any person or brand can put up a social media ad (sometimes of questionable quality) in a way that they can’t, say, put up a billboard or get a radio spot.